Many new cruisers wonder, what’s included in the cost of a cruise, and what’s not

 1.Gratuities or a Service Charge

-Most popular cruise lines charge a daily gratuity or service charge of approximately $14 per day, per person in each cabin.
-This is divided up and given to your room steward (who will clean up your room twice a day) and your dining wait staff.
+Most popular cruise lines charge a daily gratuity or service charge of about $14-15 per day, per person in each cabin.
+This is divided up and given to your room steward, waiters and other crew that may work behind the scenes.
 Keep in mind that whether you choose to eat in the dining room or at a buffet, the wait staff are providing service in both venues.

 2. Soft Drinks and Water Bottles